Skip to content

 • Container-optimized — Minimal footprint, purpose-built for running containers

 devx vm init compiles a Butane config into Ignition format and injects it during VM creation.
+(Note: Some providers like Docker Desktop and OrbStack handle their own lightweight Linux kernel and do not run Fedora CoreOS).

 Cloudflare Tunnel (Public Access)